 - The smallest commercially available Offset dish is only 65cm in diameter.

 Now we are going to get into more details about reading frequencies provided by a satellite TV company.
 The two frequencies I have mentioned above are supplied by Intelsat 20 satellite positioned at 68.5 degrees East.
 This satellite has both C band and Ku band transponders.
-You can receive the C band TV stations by installing a 1.8 metre Prime focus dish.
-There are universal LNB’s that can get both C band and Ku band Frequencies.
+You can receive the C band TV stations by installing a 1.8-metre Prime focus dish.

-Whatever method the TV Company uses it’s somehow universally accepted that the first batch of numbers is the frequency.
+From the above first batch of numbers is the frequency.
 In this case, it is 11801.
 The next thing that comes is the Polarity (either V or H for Ku band) and lastly the symbol rate.
 Although not needed some TV providers usually provide the FEC Rate like the third freq above..
 (FEC rate stands for Forwarding Error Correction rate)

 4137 R 5530